Alfie Darling: Plot

 With Fay's encouragement, Alfie apologizes to Abby about leaving her apartment in a huff and asks her for a proper dinner.

 On a holiday in France, he tells her what he never says to his lovers – that he loves her and wants her to marry him.
 She initially refuses.
 Alfie angrily insists that he has asked her to marry him, demanding to know what the hell is wrong with her that she refused.
 As he leaves their hotel room, he tells her that if she is making an idiot of him, he will kill her.

 Back in the UK, Alfie suffers a minor accident and is bed-ridden.
 Abby pays him a visit to apologise for refusing his marriage proposal, and expresses her acceptance.
 She then has to take a quick work-related flight.

-When Abby leaves for the airport, Alfie's older neighbor, Claire (Annie Ross), hears from another neighbor that Alfie can't move, she lets herself into his apartment and serves him tea.
+When Abby leaves for the airport, Alfie's older neighbour, Claire, hears from another neighbour that Alfie can't move, she lets herself into his apartment and serves him tea.
 When Alfie comments on Claire's perfume, she reveals her true feelings for him by suddenly entering his bed and taking her top off.
 She ignores his protests but then her attempts to mount him fix his back, and he escapes before she succeeds in making actual intimate contact.

 Alfie catches Abby before her flight takes off, and they decide to marry the following day.
 In the morning Alfie waits for her in the airport, not having heard that her plane has crashed without any survivors.
 Upon learning the news, Alfie drives to the crash site and cries over the wreckage.